RaduLucianR/radulucianr.github.io/_pages/about.md

   - /about.html
 ---

 I am a swiss-knife programmer with curiosity about all fields of human development, particularly history and sociology.
+Find out more about me by checking out my [CV](https://rlradulescu.com/cv/), my [projects](https://rlradulescu.com/portfolio/), my [Github profile](https://github.com/RaduLucianR) or my [LinkedIn](https://www.linkedin.com/in/radu-lucian-radulescu/).

 I've completed my Bachelor studies in Computer Science and Engineering at Technische Universiteit Eindhoven.
 I did research on cybercriminal markets and unsupervised optical flow prediction.
 I was in the Board of Team Polar, a team of 25 students, whose aim is to build an autonomous solar-powered vehicle that collects data for climate researchers in the extreme conditions of the Antarctic continent.
 During the time I was in the board, we constructed the first prototype of such a vehicle, an RC-controlled 350kg rover, and tested it in Trondheim, Norway.